moiri/streamix-c/SMX_CHANGELOG.md

 # `v0.5.3` (latest)

+### Bug Fixes

+ - Fix formatting issue in testcase `proto4_n`.

 ### New Features

  - introduce the keyword `intern` which allows to mark boxes which are defined in the RTS.
 For boxes with the keyword `intern` no signature will be generated and no dependencies will be fetched.
+ - push deoucoupling of output ports through routing nodes to the corresponding output port of the last consecutive routing node.

 ### Changes